 Submit a description indicating whether the health plan, during the measurement year, identified any incidents of non-compliance with the standards developed pursuant to section 1367.03 resulting in substantial harm to an enrollee.
 If so, provide a description of the identified non-compliance, the health plan’s responsive investigation, determination, and corrective action.

-Patterns of Non-Compliance (Rule 1300.67.2.2(h)(6)(C)(ii)-(iv))
+Patterns of Non-Compliance and Other PAAS Related Non-Compliance (Rule 1300.67.2.2(h)(6)(C)(ii)-(iv))

+Submit a description indicating whether the health plan’s Provider Appointment Availability Survey results for each network include non-compliance (or require corrective action) during the measurement year related to:

-Submit a description indicating whether the health planatterns of non-compliance as defined in Rule 1300.67.2.2(b)(12).
-A pattern of non-compliance shall be identified using the information reported to the Department in the “Rate of Compliance Urgent Care Appointments (All Providers Survey Types)” field and the “Rate of Compliance Non-Urgent Appointments (All Provider Survey Types)” field in the Summary of Rate of Compliance Tab of the Results Report FormIf non-compliance is identified, provide a description of the identified non-compliance, the health plan's responsive investigation, determination, andcorrective action.
+Patterns of non-compliance as defined in Rule 1300.67.2.2(b)(12).
+A pattern of non-compliance shall be identified using the information reported to the Department in the “Rate of Compliance Urgent Care Appointments (All Providers Survey Types)” field and the “Rate of Compliance Non-Urgent Appointments (All Provider Survey Types)” field in the Summary Rate of Compliance Tab of the Results Report Form.

+The health plan failed to meet the DMHC-established performance target for follow-up appointments with non-physician mental health providers.
+A health plan shall use the information reported to the Department in the "Rate of Compliance Non-Urgent Follow-Up Appointments (NPMH Providers Only)" field in the Summary Rates of Compliance Tab of the Results Report Form to assess whether it met the DMHC-established performance target for follow-up appointments with non-physician mental health providers.

+Whether the health plan’s PAAS Results Template indicated that its network obtained a 5% or greater sampling error for each appointment type.
+A health plan shall use the sampling error information reported to the Department in the Summary Rates of Compliance Tab of the Results Report Form to assess whether each network obtained a 5% or greater sampling error for each appointment type.

+If any instance of non-compliance above is identified, provide a description of the identified non-compliance, the health plan's responsive investigation, determination, corrective action, and follow-up.
+In addition, the health plan shall submit the timeframes for completion of the investigation, determination, corrective action, and follow-up.

+4. Other Health Plan Defined Patterns of Non-Compliance (Rule 1300.67.2.2(h)(6)(C)(ii)-(iv))

+If the health plan’s definition of patterns of non-compliance includes other mechanisms to identify a pattern of non-compliance than that set forth in Rule 1300.67.2.2(b)(12)(a) (e.g., grievance monitoring), submit a description indicating whether the any other health plan-defined patterns of non-compliance occurred during the measurement year.
+If a health plan defined pattern of non-compliance is identified, provide a description of the identified non-compliance, the health plan's responsive investigation, determination, and corrective action.

-Prior Incidents or Patterns of Non-Compliance Not Previously Submitted (Rule 1300.67.2.2(h)(6)(C)(v))
+5. Prior Incidents or Patterns of Non-Compliance Not Previously Submitted (Rule 1300.67.2.2(h)(6)(C)(v))